bsoman3/Meeseeks/README.md

 7. **Celebrate!!** [Sample jig for celebration](https://www.youtube.com/watch?v=7PCkvCPvDXk)

 ### Set up Sue, the Sniffer VM
+Note: This is optional, and will not be used in the workshop.
+Feel free to skip to the Data Transfer Section.
 1. Download a REMnux image [here](https://remnux.org/).
 2. Import the image into your hypervisor.
 3. Take a snapshot at this stage.
 Call it "Initial-Sue"